Irving scores 40, Nets beat Celtics 121-109

 Jayson Tatum scored 31 points but Boston had its four-game winning streak snapped.
 Marcus Smart added 19 in his return from injury, Daniel Theis had 17 and Jaylen Brown chipped in with 13.

+“That’s a really good team,” Tatum said.
+“A couple of us didn’t shoot it well so obviously there’s some things we could do better.”

-The first meeting between the Atlantic Division rivals since Christmas emphasized the gulf between the teams.
-Specifically, Brooklyn’s quick strike offense.
+The first meeting between the Atlantic Division rivals since Christmas emphasized the gulf between the teams — specifically, Brooklyn’s quick strike offense.

 The Nets began the fourth with an 88-86 lead, but it took just more than 3 minutes to extend the advantage to 100-90 even as Irving sat on the bench.

-After Boston cut the lead to five following Tatum’s jumper, Irving and Joe Harris checked back into the game and the Nets promptly outscored Boston 21-14 for the remainder of the game.
+After Boston cut the lead to five following Tatum’s jumper, Irving and Harris checked back into the game and the Nets promptly outscored Boston 21-14 for the remainder of the game.
 In that 7:34 stretch, Irving made two 3s and two free throws against his former team, and when Green slammed a two-handed dunk with 43 seconds left, the outcome was basically decided.

+“That’s what makes the game beautiful,” Irving said.
+“Being able to have spurts.
+It’s just the flow of the game.
+When it gets to that quarter, when it’s winning time, I’ve always said it throughout my career I enjoy it more than anything else.”

 Smart had missed 19 games dating back to Jan.
 30 with a strained left calf.
 He played 21 minutes after Boston coach Brad Stevens said before the game that the guard would be limited to 20-22.